openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_common.md

 # General Optimizations {#openvino_docs_deployment_optimization_guide_common}

-This article covers application-level optimization techniques such as asynchronous execution to improve data pipelining, pre-processing acceleration and so on.
+This article covers application-level optimization techniques, such as asynchronous execution, to improve data pipelining, pre-processing acceleration and so on.
 While the techniques (e.g. pre-processing) can be specific to end-user applications, the associated performance improvements are general and shall improve any target scenario -- both latency and throughput.

 @anchor inputs_pre_processing